Explore holidays in Pollença & Puerto Pollença

-This small town has fallen and bravely risen countless times since the first settlement there in around 2000 BC.
+This small town was first settled around 2000 BC.
 There are still echoes of its medieval past and Moorish influences in the labyrinth of narrow streets, but today it’s mainly elegant 17th and 18th-century houses that give Pollença its charm.

 In recent years, a sophisticated, bohemian air has crept into the backstreets and around the pedestrianised town centre.
 You’ll find galleries, boutiques, pastry shops and stylish little delis, while the Old Town square enjoys a new lease of life with thriving cafés and restaurants, an evening buzz and a lively Sunday morning market.

 Just a ten-minute drive from Pollença, this little fishing village has blossomed into a genteel resort, with a marina that now bustles with high-spec yachts.
 A palm-lined promenade with cafés, bars and restaurants runs alongside the 1,500m soft, sandy beach and then narrows into the famous Pine Walk.
 This elegant, paved walkway is pushchair-friendly, but also perfect for strolling arm in arm as the sun sets.
 And, if you’re looking for other lovely bays, there are more Blue Flag coastal beauties to explore, all within an easy drive away.

 The plains stretching out below Pollença are criss-crossed by a maze of small country lanes and the close proximity of the rugged Tramuntana Mountains, a UNESCO World Heritage Site, opens up a world of exploration, including the ten walking and five cycling trails of the Biodiversity Routes, offering artists, nature lovers and history buffs plenty to write home about.